iconinteractive/icon-interactive-www/projects/pranyware.md

 solution_label: Solution
 solution: "<p>ICON developed and maintains a ground-up custom application to successfully deliver on these business requirements.
-Press release content, images, video, and downloads all flawlessly delivered to the awaiting global media ... while analytics and insights are provided to our valued clients.
+Press release content, images, video, and downloads are all flawlessly delivered to the awaiting global media ... while analytics and insights are provided to our valued clients.
 Direct content management and ICON-assisted content management are both available along with 24/7 support for those special requests.
 Content packaging is streamlined by an application designed for maximum